nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Branch cleanup
 - [ ] Update Project Plan
 - [ ] Post on docs site

+# Phase 17 - Clarifai API v2 (Docs)
+- [ ] Update docs site with all new walk throughs on how to setup ClarifaiAPI

 # Phase Future (enhancements / features)
 - [ ] Preference to show only non-API suggested, existing key words in tagging dialog